5 money lessons we can take from Christmas movies

 Lesson: Always read the small print

-This 1994 classic offers a good reminder to always check the small print when signing up to any financial commitment.
-Whether it’s buy now, pay later, a credit card or loan, or a debt solution, it’s important to be aware of all the terms before signing on the bottom line.
+This 1994 classic offers a good reminder to always check the small print when signing up for any financial commitment.
+Whether it’s Buy Now, Pay Later, a credit card, a loan, or a debt solution, it’s important to be aware of all the terms before signing on the dotted line.

 2. How the Grinch Stole Christmas